anope/anope/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 <!--
 Please fill in the template below.
 It will help us process your bug report a lot faster.
+If you have multiple bugs to report then please open one issue for each bug.
 -->

 **Description**